-The California Energy Commission along with Cleantech San Diego and the Los Angeles Cleantech Incubator are pleased to be hosting a Virtual Innovation Tour to showcase new clean energy technology solutions that can improve the reliability of the electric grid.
+The California Energy Commission along with Cleantech San Diego and the Los Angeles Cleantech Incubator hosted a Virtual Innovation Tour to showcase new clean energy technology solutions that can improve the reliability of the electric grid.

 California’s electric system is critical to the state’s economic vitality and its residents’ well-being.
 Today, energy reliability is being challenged as severe weather and other threats to the system increase.
 To help address these challenges, the California Energy Commission and its partners are advancing new technology innovations that can improve the reliability of the electric grid while simultaneously reducing greenhouse gas emissions and air pollutants.

-Join us on June 16, 2021 for a series of virtual demonstrations and tours across the state to learn more about the next generation of grid reliability-enhancing technologies including Energy Storage, Grid-Interactive Efficient Buildings, Microgrids, Virtual Power Plants, and Vehicle-Grid Integration.
+Attendees gained insight through a series of virtual demonstrations and tours across the state and learned about the next generation of grid reliability-enhancing technologies including Energy Storage, Grid-Interactive Efficient Buildings, Microgrids, Virtual Power Plants, and Vehicle-Grid Integration.